adamcharnock/mate3/README.md

 pip install mate3
 ```

 After this you should be able to run the `mate3` command.
+To access your Mate it must be connected to your local network using its ethernet port.

 ## Background info you probably should know ...